-Based on this evaluation, the requirements of 40 CFR Part 64, CAM, are applicable to 39" SMC Line Large Mixer and 48" SMC Line Large Mixer for PM/PM10 upon issuance of the Title V Renewal.
-A CAM plan will be incorporated into this Part 70 permit renewal.
+Based on this evaluation, the requirements of 40 CFR Part 64, CAM, are applicable to 39" SMC Line 2 Mixer and 48" SMC Line 1 Mixer for PM, PM2.5, and PM10.
+A CAM plan was submitted as part of a previous permit application and the Compliance Determination and Monitoring Requirements section includes a detailed description of the CAM requirements.

-New Source Performance Standards (NSPS):
+New Source Performance Standards (NSPS)